Director's Guide to Compulsory Liquidation

 - Leave all the company's debts behind and walk away without recriminations

-Another major pitfall to avoid is making preferential payments to creditors as this contravenes Section 239 of Insolvency Act 1986.
-Creditors must be treated equally when a company is insolvent; paying 1 and ignoring another is strictly forbidden.
+Another major pitfall to avoid is making preferential payments to creditors.
+According to Section 239 of Insolvency Act 1986, creditors must be treated equally when a company is insolvent.
+Paying 1 creditor while ignoring another is strictly forbidden.

 Interview with the Official Receiver

 You will be summoned by the Insolvency Service (an executive agency of the Secretary of State for Business, Energy and Industrial Strategy).
 An investigating examiner, acting on behalf of the official receiver, will conduct quite rigorous interview.
 If the official receiver discovers compelling evidence during the investigation, they may prosecute the company director.
 For more information, visit our page on Interviews with the Official Receiver.